paser-group/KubeSec/NOTES.md

 - `Insecure HTTP`: Use of `http://` as a value, where they relevant key maps back to a pod or deployment

-- `Hard-coded secret`: Use or hard-coded user name and passwords , must map to a pod, deployment, configmap, or a helm deployment
+- `Hard-coded secret`: Use or hard-coded user name and passwords , must map to a pod, deployment, configmap, or a helm deployment ( **COMPLETED** )

 - `Not rolling update`: not using `type: RollingUpdate` in a deployment as shown in below